caseyscarborough/rails-blog/README.md

 A working copy of the application can be seen at [rails-blog.caseyscarborough.com](http://rails-blog.caseyscarborough.com).

+## Dependencies

+The application uses the following system dependencies:

+* Ruby 2.0.0 (possibly 1.9.3, but not tested)
+* Rails 4.0.0
+* Other gems listed in [Gemfile](https://github.com/caseyscarborough/rails-blog/blob/master/Gemfile)

 ## Installing the application

 If you'd like to check out the application or contribute to it, follow the instructions below.